-What Happens to Your Stock Options in an Acquisition and How to Reduce Taxes
+What Happens to Your Stock Options in an Acquisition and How to Potentially Reduce Taxes

 TL;DR

-When your company is acquired, your stock options are either cashed out or rolled over into the new company's equity.
-A cash-out creates an immediate, and often large, tax bill.
-A rollover defers it.
-The key to keeping more of your money is to strategically manage your Incentive Stock Options, or ISOs, before the deal closes.
-This involves a trade-off.
-You might trigger the Alternative Minimum Tax now to secure massive long-term capital gains savings later.
+When your company is acquired, your stock options are generally either cashed out or rolled over into the new company's equity.
+A cash-out usually creates an immediate tax bill.
+A rollover creates a deferral opportunity.
+One strategy to potentially retain more of your proceeds is to manage your Incentive Stock Options (ISOs) strategically before the deal closes.
+This involves a trade-off: You may trigger the Alternative Minimum Tax (AMT) now to aim for long-term capital gains tax treatment later.

 The Memo That Changes Everything